In terms of universal beauty desires, wanting to know how to grow eyelashes is up there with wanting shinier, swishier hair or whiter teeth.

 According to Justine Hextall, a dermatologist for Nouveau Lashes, “biotin is important for healthy keratin to strengthen lashes, and plays a role in the growth of thicker hair.
 Vitamins B5 and B6 also promote healthy hair because your body uses these nutrients to nourish your hair follicles.”
 Try Perfectil Hair Crush Gummies, which contain biotin, B vitamins, selenium, and zinc.

 5. Be careful with extensions

-Lash extensions are a hugely popular treatment and can give eyelashes an instant length and volume boost, but it’s crucial you tread carefully.
+Lash enhancements such as hybrid lash extensions are a hugely popular treatment and can give eyelashes an instant length and volume boost, but it’s crucial you tread carefully.
 According to Anne Perry, elite educator at The Eyelash Emporium, having lashes applied by trained technicians is the only way to ensure healthy natural growth beneath them.
 “Poor knowledge and the failure to plan the correct size, weight, and length of lashes for the client can cause long-term damage if applied over a length of time,” says Anne.
 “It can even cause traction alopecia.

 “Correctly applied lash extensions should not hurt, lids should not be sore and the lashes should correct any faults in your own natural lash set.
 They should not be wonky or crisscrossed, and your lashes should not need to ‘grow back’ after you take the extensions off.
 They should be no different from how they normally grow.”

 If you do want a boost, there are more natural alternatives out there that will be kinder to your lashes.
 "Lash lifts are a great semi-permanent alternative to extensions.
 The lift can last between six-eight weeks, which enhances the appearance of the natural lash by lifting from the root—allowing you to put down the lash curlers and wake up every day with beautifully curled natural lashes," Emmy told us.